+What does a bull flag pattern look like?
+It’s a beautiful pattern that excites momentum traders around the world.
 Bull flag patterns are one of the most popular bullish patterns.
-They consist of either a large bullish candlestick or several smaller bullish candlesticks up forming the flag pole, followed by several smaller bearish candlesticks pulling back down for consolidation, which forms the flag.
-Look for price move out of flag to confirm bullish breakout.
-Watch our video on how to identify and trade bull flag patterns.
+They consist of either a large bullish candlestick or several smaller bullish candlesticks up, forming the flag pole, followed by several smaller bearish candlesticks pulling back down for consolidation, which forms the flag.
+Finally, look for a price move out of the flag to confirm a bullish breakout.

 Basics of Bull Flag Patterns

 If you’ve been in candlesticks school and paying attention, then you’ve heard the phrase, find the patterns within the pattern.
-Candlesticks group together over a period of time to form these patterns.
+Candlesticks group together over some time to form these patterns.

-If you’re relying on one pattern to tell the story, you’ll find trading to be difficult.
-That’s why it’s so important to be able to see patterns within patterns.
+You’ll find trading difficult if you rely on one pattern to tell the story.
+That’s why it’s so important to see patterns within patterns.

 What Do the Technicals Say?